fsharp/fsharp.org/use/linux/index.md

 To help with Linux packages, please email the [F# Open Source Group](http://fsharp.github.com).

+Once installed, see the [Linux and Cross-Platform Development Guide](/guides/mac-linux-cross-platform) to go further.

 ### Option 1: Build and install the F# 3.0 runtime, compiler and tools